 Other natural waxes/ butters

 I’d like to share these because I want you to learn more about some ingredients you may encounter in your products in the future.
-Also, I’d like to share more vegan butters that may not function as hardeners but can add to the moisture of any product.
+Also, I’d like to share more kinds of vegan butter that may not function as hardeners but can add to the moisture of any product.

 1. Berry wax